celowsky/delta.khk.org/README.md

 ```bash
 # ./reset-users.sh
 ```
 This script will reload the users (currently admin and khk) This configuration is important as it manages privlege levels.
-The file does not contain the passwords but contains the hashes the of the know passwords.
+The file does not contain the passwords but contains the hashes the of the known passwords.